-- Q 17 : Attendance bonus ranging from several hundred to more than a thousand dollars is common in the industry.
+- Q 17 : According to the employment contract, an employee is entitled to attendance bonus if he has not been absent from work in a wage period.
 If the total wages of an employee fall below the minimum wage in a wage period when he earns no attendance bonus, does the employer need to pay him additional remuneration? - A 17 : An employee is entitled to be paid wages in respect of any wage period of not less than the minimum wage.
 The minimum wage for a wage period is the amount derived by multiplying the total number of hours (including any part of an hour) worked by the employee in the wage period by the SMW rate.
 If the wages payable to the employee in respect of the wage period are less than the minimum wage, he is entitled to be paid the difference (i.e. "additional remuneration").